 The Connecting Europe Facility (CEF) is a European key funding instrument to promote growth, jobs, and competitiveness through targeted infrastructure investment at European level.
 It supports the development of high performing, sustainable, and efficiently interconnected trans-European networks in the fields of transport, energy, and digital services.
 CEF investments fill the missing links in Europe’s energy, transport, and digital backbone.

 What is the European Data Portal?

-The European Data Portal is an online portal that collects metadata (data about the data) published by public bodies across Europe, collating it into a searchable tool accessible by anyone.
+The European Data Portal is an online portal that gathers metadata (data about the data) published by public bodies across Europe, collecting it into a searchable tool accessible by anyone.
 Whether it’s a transport tech start-up trying to make commuting more efficient, or a journalist investigating government spending, they can access that data via the European Data Portal.